 Steps in the morphogenesis of a polarized epithelium.
-II.
-Disassembly and assembly of plasma membrane domains during reversal of epithelial cell polarity in multicellular epithelial (MDCK) cysts
+I. Uncoupling the roles of cell-cell and cell-substratum contact in establishing plasma membrane polarity in multicellular epithelial (MDCK) cysts

 - Views Icon Views

 - PDF LinkPDF

 - Search Site

 A.Z.
 Wang, G.K.
 Ojakian, W.J.
 Nelson; Steps in the morphogenesis of a polarized epithelium.
 I. Uncoupling the roles of cell-cell and cell-substratum contact in establishing plasma membrane polarity in multicellular epithelial (MDCK) cysts.
 J Cell Sci 1 January 1990; 95 (1): 137–151. doi: https://doi.org/10.1242/jcs.95.1.137